The daily Qigong for depression routine that can help you cope when alone during quarantine or lockdown.

 Sudden (as opposed to gradual) stops are discouraged in Qigong if your overall goal is to purge energy.

-Part 5: Putting it all together
+Daily Qigong for depression part 5: Putting it all together

 Simply put, you just go through the sequence as follows: